Giskard-AI/giskard/docs/giskard_hub/upload/index.md

 :::
 :::{tab-item} Slicing function

-Saving your slicing function to the Giskard server will enable you to:
+Saving your slicing function to the Giskard Hub will enable you to:
 * Use your slicing functions for testing purposes: your slices can be used as fixtures of your test suite
 * Further debug the examples inside your data slice using explanation
 * Apply the saved slicing functions to other datasets (new production data, etc.)